 The list identifies all of the cases for a particular day, together with the Fair Work Commission members dealing with them, the times of the hearings and conferences and the location (the floor and the room number).

 The list is published in capital city newspapers and on our website (on the Hearings & conferences page) each day.
 Printed copies of the list can also be found at Commission public counters, near the courtrooms or, in some Commission premises, on the building's ground floor.

 If your hearing or conference is in a regional courthouse you may have to ask for information at the inquiry counter.

 If you cannot attend a scheduled hearing or conference you may be able to ask for an adjournment in certain circumstances, provided that you do so with sufficient notice.

 Any application for an adjournment must be given in writing and provide full reasons for seeking the adjournment.

 Adjournment applications will only be granted on substantial grounds.

 If a take-home pay order is made the employer of the named employee(s) or outworker(s) must comply with its terms.

 The order continues to have effect so long as the modern award continues to cover the relevant employee(s) or outworker(s), subject to any limitations in the order itself.
 This means the order will generally continue while the applicant(s) remain in the same job, and while that job is covered by the modern award.

-Commission staff can provide you with information over the telephone or at a Commission public counter.
+Commission staff can provide you with information by email or over the telephone.
 Such information can include help with: